 Recognition of deferred tax assets is an area of significant judgement and estimation.
 Deferred tax assets are recognised for all unused tax losses to the extent it is probable that future taxable profits will be available against which the losses can be utilised and there is continuity of ownership (of greater than 49%).
 Significant management judgement and estimation is required to determine the amount of deferred tax assets recognised, based on the likely timing and quantum of future taxable profits.
 This assessment is completed on the basis of the approved strategic plans of Tower Limited and subsidiaries within the consolidated tax group.
-If a change in ownership (of greater than 49%) becomes probable, remaining deferred tax assets from loss carry forwards will be de-recognised and removed from the balance sheet.
+The recoverability of tax losses outlined above is also subject to ongoing assessment in respect of the active acquisition proposal.
+If it becomes probable that the acquisition proposal to purchase 100% of the shares in Tower would result in a shareholder change of more than 49%, remaining deferred tax assets from loss carry forwards will be de-recognised and removed from the balance sheet.
 For further detail refer to Note 10.